-The Indigenous Early Learning Collaborative (IELC) is envisioned as a national center that will become an intellectual home for Indigenous communities, partners, and sites to access material and intellectual resources to inform their community-based inquiry, program design, evaluation, and strategy for sustaining high-quality early learning opportunities for Native children and families.
-Indigenous Early Learning Collaborative relies on Indigenous research and knowledge generation as a foundational component toward achieving racial equity in early learning and care systems.
+The Indigenous Early Learning Collaborative (IELC) is a national Institute that serves an intellectual home for Indigenous early learning and development Communities of Practice to engage, learn, and access material and intellectual resources to inform their locally designed community-based inquiry, programs, Co-Learning (and evaluation), and strategy for sustaining high-quality early learning opportunities for Native children and families.
+The Indigenous Early Learning Collaborative Institute relies on Community-Based Inquiry and knowledge generation as a foundational component toward achieving racial equity in Indigenous early learning and care systems.

 Advancing Community-Based Inquiry and Equitable Early Learning Opportunities